-How Much Time Do I Have to File a Personal Injury Claim?
+How Long Do I Have to File a Personal Injury Claim?

-The time limit placed on bringing a personal injury or wrongful death lawsuit is called the "statute of limitations."
-It is important to file a legal action within this period because if you don't, you may forfeit your right to compensation for any damages suffered.
-The statutes of limitations vary from state to state, and they may differ depending on the type of claim.
+It is essential to file legal action within this period because if you do not, you may forfeit your right to financial compensation for any damages suffered.
+Statutes of limitations vary from state to state, and they may differ depending on the type of claim.
 The reason that statutes of limitations exist is that, in general, the best time to come forward with a lawsuit is soon after it happened.

-For instance, in Texas, the statute of limitations for a personal injury and wrongful death claim is two years from the date the cause of action "accrued," which generally means the date of injury.
-However, this period may be longer if the injury could not have been reasonably discovered, or if the victim suffered from a legal disability, such as being a minor.
-Each state has its own laws for statutes of limitation, so it would be best to defer to them when you wish to file a personal injury claim.
-In general though, sooner is always better than later.
+In Texas, the statute of limitations for a personal injury and wrongful death claim is two years from the date the cause of action "accrued," which means the date of injury.
+However, as mentioned above, this period may be longer if the injury could not have been reasonably discovered, or if the victim had a legal disability, such as being a minor.
+Extensions may apply in those scenarios.